camptocamp/c2cgeoportal/doc/integrator/pdfreport.rst

 c2cgeoportal offers a *pdfreport* webservice that can be used to generate advanced PDF reports about a given feature.

-It is based upon `MapfishPrint version 3 <https://mapfish.github.io/mapfish-print-doc/>`_ and `Jasper Reports <https://community.jaspersoft.com/project/jasperreports-library>`_.
+It is based upon `Mapfish Print version 3 <https://mapfish.github.io/mapfish-print-doc/>`_ and `Jasper Reports <https://community.jaspersoft.com/project/jasperreports-library>`_.

 The webservice is called using the following URL schema: